University of Medical Sciences and Technology: Faculty of Engineering

 The University of Medical Sciences and Technology established the Faculty of Engineering in 2002 to manage graduate education and research.
 The Faculty of Engineering manages teaching and research programs in the Faculty's departments of Biomedical Engineering and Electronics Engineering.
 Specialization-Option courses are designed to introduce the students to specialization in specific areas.
 Students select either from among departmental courses based on their personal interests or choose one or two option sequences from among those specified by their department.

 The course is 5 academic years in length and leads to a B.Sc.
 (Honors) in Biomedical Engineering (specialization in Bio-instrumentation, Medical Imaging and Medical Informatics) and Electronics Engineering (specialization in Communication and Control).
 The course is based on the international updated curricula on biomedical engineering and electronics engineering and is according to the guidelines laid by the Ministry of Higher Education and Sudan Engineering Council.
 The curriculum includes courses in life sciences, electronics, communication, electrical engineering computer sciences and information systems.
 The practical part of the medical science portion is conducted in the Faculty of Medicine laboratories and supervised by the faculty staff.
 The faculty has established advanced Electronics and Biomedical laboratories and workshop such as Electrical, Electronics, Communication, Digital and Bio-instrumentation, Biosensors, Microprocessor, Microcontroller & interfacing, CAD laboratories.
 All courses are conducted in English Language.

 Faculty of Computer Science and Information Technology

 The Faculty of Computer Science and Information Technology was established to satisfy an urgent need in Sudan for a program of advanced study & training in the field of Information Technology.

+Rwanda campus

+Following the outbreak of the Sudanese conflict in April 2023, the University of Medical Sciences and Technology expanded its operations outside Sudan.
+The university established a cross-border campus in Kigali, Rwanda, as part of its efforts to continue medical education and expand its academic activities in the region.
+UMST describes the Kigali campus as part of its "GO AFRICA" initiative.

+The Rwanda campus offers programs through the following faculties:

+The establishment of the Kigali campus expanded UMST's institutional presence beyond Sudan and established Rwanda as an additional location for the university's teaching and academic activities.
+UMST currently describes the Kigali campus as fully operational and accredited by Rwanda's Higher Education Council.